abstra-app/template-inventory-management-system/README.md

 ## How It Works

 This project facilitates inventory management, expense processing, and equipment loan handling through automated processes.
-It leverages the `abstra` library for database operations and integrates with Google Drive for document management.

 ## Contributions